UKRSE/UKRSE.github.io/conf2016_posters.md

 ## Poster Presentations

-Thanks to our [sponsors](conf2016_sponsors), we are pleased to announce that we will be hosting a poster competition at the conference, with cash prizes (£250) available for the best posters.
+Thanks to our [sponsors](conf2016_sponsors), we are pleased to announce that we will be hosting a poster competition at the conference, with prizes available for the best posters.

 The poster competition is open to students or early career researchers (or equivalent) who have registered to attend the conference.
 If you would like to submit an application to present a poster, please fill in the form below.